liujianuuei/blog.liujianuuei.github.io/_drafts/Enterprise/JPA.md

 7. How to apply a filter (e.g. multi-table queries)?
 How can i controll the number of objects fetched?
 8. How to execute store procedure and function?
 9. How to run raw sql?
+10. Is object caching supportted?
-10. How it manages database connections and how we can customize the process, e.g. limit the number of connections?
+11. How it manages database connections and how we can customize the process, e.g. limit the number of connections?
-11. Is cross-database supportted, e.g. make different models for each database, and then you can create relationships from an entity in one database to an entity in another?
+12. Is cross-database supportted, e.g. make different models for each database, and then you can create relationships from an entity in one database to an entity in another?
 Is a two-phase commit implemented?

 ### Locking